KaniuBillows/seasearch-docs/manual/api/search_document.md

 ## Search Documents

-### Query DSL
+### Basic Search

-To perform full-text search, use the DSL.
+You have to use DSL to perform search.
 For usage, refer to:

 [Query DSL Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)